-Refers during an academic evaluation to materials, sources, or devices not authorized by the instructor.

-- 2. Provides assistance during an academic evaluation or assignment to another person in a manner not authorized by the instructor. - 3.
-Receives assistance during an academic evaluation or assignment from another person in a manner not authorized by the instructor. - 4.
-Possesses, buys, sells, obtains, or uses a copy of any materials intended to be used as an instrument of academic evaluation in advance of its administration. - 5.
-Acts as a substitute for another person in any academic evaluation or assignment. - 6.
-Utilizes a substitute for another person in any academic evaluation or assignment. - 7.
-Practices any form of deceit in an academic evaluation or assignment. - 8.
-Depends on the aid of others, in a manner expressly prohibited by the instructor, in the research, preparation, creation, writing, performing, or publication of work to be submitted for academic credit or evaluation. - Provides aid to another person, knowing such aid is expressly prohibited by the instructor, in the research, preparation, creation, writing, performing, or publication of work to be submitted for academic credit or evaluation. - 10.
-Indulges in plagiarism by presenting as one's own, for academic evaluation or assignment, the ideas, representations, or works of another person or persons without customary and proper acknowledgement of sources. - 11.
-Submits the work of another person in a manner which represents the work to be one's own. - 12.
-Knowingly permits one's work to be submitted by another person without the instructor's authorization. - 13.
-Attempts deceitfully to influence or change one's academic evaluation or record. - 14.
-Indulges in conduct which is so disruptive as to infringe upon the rights of an instructor or fellow students during a class or examination session.
+- 1. refers during an academic evaluation to materials, sources, or devices not authorized by the instructor. - 2. provides assistance during an academic evaluation or assignment to another person in a manner not authorized by the instructor. - receives assistance during an academic evaluation or assignment from another person in a manner not authorized by the instructor. - 4. possesses, buys, sells, obtains, or uses a copy of any materials intended to be used as an instrument of academic evaluation in advance of its administration. - 5. acts as a substitute for another person in any academic evaluation or assignment. - 6. utilizes a substitute for another person in any academic evaluation or assignment. - 7. practices any form of deceit in an academic evaluation or assignment. - depends on the aid of others, in a manner expressly prohibited by the instructor, in the research, preparation, creation, writing, performing, or publication of work to be submitted for academic credit or evaluation. - 9. provides aid to another person, knowing such aid is expressly prohibited by the instructor, in the research, preparation, creation, writing, performing, or publication of work to be submitted for academic credit or evaluation. - 10. indulges in plagiarism by presenting as one's own, for academic evaluation or assignment, the ideas, representations, or works of another person or persons without customary and proper acknowledgement of sources. - 11. submits the work of another person in a manner, which represents the work to be one's own. - 12. knowingly permits one's work to be submitted by another person without the instructor's authorization. - 13. attempts deceitfully to influence or change one's academic evaluation or record. - 14. indulges in conduct that is so disruptive as to infringe upon the rights of an instructor or fellow students during a class or examination session.